 Maths doesn’t lie, and these statistics indicate that this generation will be changing jobs 25 times in their career!

 This leads to unexpected problems, of which the first is lack of information to the Generations Y and Z themselves.
-How many of them know of these statistics and are they prepared for to cope with such changing landscapes?
+How many of them know of these statistics and are they prepared to cope with such changing landscapes?
+Choosing a career is not like what it used to be.
 They will need to be more multi-functional and adaptable than ever before, and yet still be SPECIALISTS in their field of expertise.

 Are the higher education facilities preparing these students to be multi skilled with transferable talents?
 Higher education facilities are not exactly known for being fast changing and adaptable!